• emerald ash borer larva in gallery on tree

 Biology

-In Minnesota, EAB completes one generation every 1 to 2 years.
 Eggs are laid from mid-June through August.
-Female EAB deposit their eggs individually on ash trees between layers of outer bark in cracks and crevices of the branches and trunk of the tree.
-The eggs typically hatch within two weeks, depending on temperature.
-Ash trees are killed by the tunneling of EAB larvae under the tree's bark.
+Female EAB deposit eggs individually on ash trees, between layers of outer bark and in cracks and crevices of the branches and trunk of the tree.
+Eggs typically hatch within two weeks, depending on temperature.

 For a better understanding of the EAB life cycle, watch the video Cycle of Destruction.

-Emerald ash borer flight season begins May 1st
+Emerald ash borer flight season begins May 1

 Identification

-• Adults are small, metallic green wood boring beetles about 3/8 to 1/2 inch long and 1/8 inch wide.
+• Adults are small, metallic green, wood boring beetles about 3/8 to 1/2 inch long and 1/8 inch wide.

 EAB "S" shaped larval tunneling